bradwan7/OSSAssignmentDFD/DFD Dictionary.md

+# Entities

-1. Developer: The individual who submits the softwar package.
+- Developer: The individual who submits the software package.

-2. Software Package: The file that conatains licesnces and vulnarbilities.

-3. Licenses and Vulnerabilites Results: The results of licences and vulnerabilities.
+- Manager: The individual who manages the process.

+# Processes

-4. Manage Sofware Package for License and Vulnerabilities Scanning: The process were the software package that is sent by the developer gets sent to be checked for licenses and vulnerabilities.
+- Manage Software Package for License and Vulnerabilities Scanning: The process were the software package that is sent by the developer gets sent to be checked for licenses and vulnerabilities.

-5. Check for Vulnerabilites: A process that checks the software package for vulnerabilites.
+- Check for Vulnerabilities: A process that checks the software package for vulnerabilities.

-6. Scan Software Package for Licences: A process that checks the software package for licenses.
+- Scan Software Package for Licenses: A process that checks the software package for licenses.

+- Manage Policy: The process were policy documents gets modified or add policy documents.

+- Get Licenses and Vulnerabilities Information: A process that gets the licenses and vulnerabilities information.

+- Get Policy: Gets the policy documents.

+# Data Flows

+- Software Package: The file that contains licenses and vulnerabilities.

+- Licenses and Vulnerabilities Results: The results of licenses and vulnerabilities.

+- Software Package name: The software package name that gets sent to the NIST DB.

-7. Software Package Licensing Results: The licensing reults from the software package.
+- Vulnerability Results: The vulnerability results from the software package.

-8. Vulnerabilities Results: The vulerability results from the software package.
+- Software Package Licensing Results: The licensing results from the software package.

-9. NIST DB: A database that holds the vulnerabilities.

-10. Licenses and Vulnerabilities DB: A database that holds the licenses and vulnerabilities.
+- Results of Licenses and Vulnerabilities Information: The results of licenses and Vulnerabilities information.

-11. Request for Licenses and Vulnerabilities Information: A request to retrieve the licenses and vulnerabilities information.
+- Request for Licenses and Vulnerabilities Information: The results of licenses and Vulnerabilities information.

-12. Get Licenses and Vulnerabilities Information: A process that gets the licenses and vulnerabilities information.
+- Results for Project Licenses and Vulnerabilities Information: The results of project licenses and Vulnerabilities information.

-13. Manager: The individual who manages the process.
+- Request of Project Licenses and Vulnerabilities Information: The request for project licenses and vulnerabilities.

+- Results of Requested Policy Documents: The results of the requested policy documents.

+- Request Policy Documents: The request of policy documents.

-14. Request to Add Policy Documents: The request to add policy documents.
+- Request to Modify Policy Documents: The request to modify policy documents.

-15. Request to Modify Policy Documents: The request to modify policy documents.
+- Request to Add Policy Documents: The request to add policy documents.

-16. Results of Modified and Add Policy Documents: The results of the requested modify and add policy documents.
+- Results of Modified and Add Policy Documents: The results of the modified and added policy documents.

-17. Get Policy: Gets the policy docouments.

-18. Request Policy Documents: The request of policy documents.
+- Request to Add Policy Documents: The request to add policy documents.

-19. Results of Requested Policy Documents: The results of the requested policy documents.
+# Data Stores

+- NIST DB: A database for the vulnerabilities.

-20. Policy DB: A database that holds the policy documents.
+- Policy DB: A databse for the policy documents.

-21. Request for Project Licenses and Vulnerabilities Information: The request for project licenses and vulnverabilities information.

-22. Results of Project Licenses and Vulnerabilities information: The results of the of the requested project licenses and vulnverabilities information.